jptriciaestella/TokoRacoon/README.md

 - Add new product
 - Edit existing product
 - Delete existing product
-- Have all validation needed for the book information (Title, Author, Pages, YearPublished)
+- Have all validation needed for the product information
 ### User:
 - Login and Register account
 - View all product/individual product